Gyokuro vs Kabusecha vs Sencha – What are the differences?

 Brewing

 In the case of Sencha, you have to get them specially made tea set, which keeps the water at a set temperature when brewing the tea.
-When brewing Sencha, you have to keep the water at 70 degrees and let the tea leaves steep for a few minutes and then pour into tiny cups.
+When brewing Sencha, you have to keep the water at 70 degrees and let the tea leaves steep for a few minutes, and then pour it into tiny cups.

 Leave a Reply